tuskemx/cv/README.md

 Testing: ​Jest, Cypress, Chai, Sinon, Mocha

 <h2>Projects:</h2>

+yesteryeAR (July 2019)

+Android Augmented Reality app, where users can see how select locations used to look in Manchester.
+Utilizing ViroReact AR with GOOGLE ARcore for React Native, Firebase & Redux.

 NC News (June 2019)

 NC news is a news aggregate site, signed in users can rate articles, post comments or create topics.

-YesterYear (July 2019) -- Pending

-Android Augmented Reality app, where users can see how select locations used to look in Manchester.
-Utilizing ViroReact AR with GOOGLE ARcore for React Native.

 <h3>Front-End: Javascript, React, HTML, CSS</h3>